ckenlam/Challenge-Nuance-NLU-Prepositions/README.md

 The full text of "The Hound of the Baskervilles", by Sir Arthur Conan Doyle, is available for download at https://www.gutenberg.org/ebooks/2852.txt.utf-8 .

 The full text of "The Adventures of Sherlock Holmes", by Sir Arthur Conan Doyle, can be found in my github repo at https://raw.githubusercontent.com/ckenlam/Language-Model/main/hound-train.txt .

+# High-Level Methodology
+1. Load a pre-trained RoBERTa model with Huggingface for masked language modeling.
+2. Use "The Adventures of Sherlock Holmes" full text as training data to fine-tune the RoBERTa model.
+3. Mask all the prepositions in "The Adventures of Sherlock Holmes" and "The Hound of the Baskervilles".
+4. Use the data collator DataCollatorForLanguageModeling to randomly mask 15% of the tokens in each batch of "The Adventures of Sherlock Holmes" texts during the fine-tuning process.
+The goal is to provide sufficient domain adaptation when running the model on "The Hound of the Baskervilles" after fine-tuning.
+5. After fine-tuning, run each line of "The Hound of the Baskervilles" through the model and generate a preposition prediction for each masked token.
+6. Count the number of correct predictions for each line of "The Hound of the Baskervilles"
+7. Save the results as [nlu_challenge_results.csv](https://github.com/ckenlam/Challenge-Nuance-NLU-Prepositions/blob/main/nlu_challenge_results.csv).